 - the insurer will or will not pay for the costs of reasonable and appropriate rehabilitation expenses you may need.

-- make a liability decision within six months of receiving a Claim Form that has been lodged correctly.
+- make a liability decision within six months from the date of receiving a correctly lodged claim form.

 - attempt to settle the claim as soon as practicable.